 “…an agreement with certain lenders that will provide the company with approximately $120 million of additional liquidity through an incremental term loan facility under its existing credit facility.
 The company intends to use the proceeds of this loan to fund its ongoing operations as Hawker Beechcraft continues working with its lenders toward a comprehensive recapitalization.
 As part of the agreement, lenders currently holding approximately 70 percent of Hawker Beechcraft bank debt have agreed to defer the company’s obligation to make certain interest payments on the company’s senior secured revolving and term loans when due, and have granted the company relief from certain existing loan covenants.
 This forbearance agreement is scheduled to expire on June 29, 2012.”

 March 27/12: Support.
-Hawker Beechcraft Corp., Wichita, Kan., is being awarded an $8.5 million dollar firm fixed price contract for six months of contractor logistics services.
+Hawker Beechcraft Corp. in Wichita, KS receives an $8.5 million dollar firm fixed price contract for 6 months of contractor logistics services.
 Effort includes total maintenance, logistics for intelligence, surveillance and reconnaissance aircraft and associated ground support equipment.
-The location of the performance is Wichita, Kan.
-Work is expected to be completed by Sept.
-30, 2012.
+The location of the performance is Wichita, KS.
+Work is expected to be complete by Sept 30/12.
 ASC/WINK, Wright Patterson Air Force Base is the contracting activity (FA8620-11-C-3000 P00012).

 July 13-18/11: L-3’s Spydr.
 L-3’s Mission Integration Division (MID) displays a Spydr King Air 350-ISR surveillance plane, similar to the popular MC-12W Liberty, but a technological step ahead.
 L-3 is the technology integrator for the MC-12W, but the firm tells Defense News that they’re working on versions built with key technologies from non-American suppliers, in order to avoid ITAR issues.
 SELEX Galileo’s PicoSAR radar, optics from Zeiss, and other choices yet to be announced are specifically designed to minimize export clearance requirements.